Why Diversity is Valuable

 Analyze Male/Female Diversity at Atlantic College

-Where available, the chart below will include the male to female percentage among Atlantic College's faculty, as well as students.
+Where available, the chart below will include the male to female percentage among Atlantic College's undergraduate students.

 Geographic Diversity Unclear

 Some college students prefer a school that mostly represents local students, while some are looking for schools that recruit and attract students from all over the United States and the globe.
 What type of school is right for you?

 For most of the colleges within our database, we were able to report the geographic diversity by looking at where enrolled undergrads lived prior to attending college.

 Sadly, we do not have the data to calculate Atlantic College's geographic diversity rank.

 What is the Age Range of the Students?

 Some college students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?